Start9Labs/documentation/site/source/developer-docs/advanced/index.rst

 Advanced
 ========

-This section included advanced commands for working with packages in embassyOS.
+This section included advanced commands for working with packages in StartOS.

 .. raw:: html